 In regard to the part about never eating whatever it is again, it has taken me so incredibly long to grasp that it does not matter what I intend to do later.
 The only thing that matters is what I do right now.
 I guess this has taken so long to learn because not eating potato chips later is extremely easy and feels great, whereas not eating potato chips right this minute has basically been impossible.

 So, determined to break this cycle and determined not to continue to eat compulsively—determined to have the fantastic feeling I get when I choose—I reassured myself that it doesn't matter if I gain some weight during this learning experience, and I started having a small number of crunchy snacks with meals.
-For instance, I would have my normal breakfast in a bowl (millet or buckwheat, canned salmon, vegetables, rosemary salt, hot pepper sesame oil, extra virgin olive oil, and a low-sodium bouillon cube; shiitake optional) and next to that, on a plate, five potato chips, five cheese puffs, and five of a kind of crunchy rice thing I like (Laiki Rice Crackers).
+For instance, I would have my normal breakfast in a bowl (millet or buckwheat, canned salmon, vegetables, fresh minced ginger, rosemary salt, hot pepper sesame oil, extra virgin olive oil, and a low-sodium bouillon cube; shiitake optional) and next to that, on a plate, five potato chips, five cheese puffs, and five of a kind of crunchy rice thing I like (Laiki Rice Crackers).
 Also fake sour cream for the potato chips, which I prefer to real sour cream.

 After a few meals like that, no overeating having occurred, I made an astounding discovery: that there is no way eating crunchy snacks can afford satisfaction, for me, anyway.
 The first potato chip is obviously not satisfying: who eats just one potato chip?
 Nor is the second, nor the third, nor the fourth, nor any potato chip after that, until I'm completely stuffed.
 That is frequently the point at which I stop, of necessity, and that is also not at all satisfying, physically or psychologically.
 The worlds of true satisfaction and potato chips do not overlap!
 There is no actual need that potato chips meet!
 It's purely about sense desire, which puts me in mind of the thing I probably say to myself more often than any other single thing, a quote from Joseph Goldstein: Desires fulfilled breed more desires.